Fulda, Indiana

 Fulda is an unincorporated community in Harrison Township, Spencer County, in the U.S. state of Indiana.
 The Spencer County Memorial Forest features a World War II veterans memorial.
-There is a shooting match the first weekend of October.

 History

 Fulda was laid out in the 1840s.
 The community was originally built up chiefly by Germans, who named it after Fulda, in Germany.
 A post office was established at Fulda in 1850, and remained in operation until it was discontinued in 1995.

 The elementary school closed at the end of the 1972–73 school year; the following school year, all of the students were then bused to St. Meinrad to attend school.

 St. Boniface Catholic Church was listed on the National Register of Historic Places in 1980.